RussCoder/djvujs/_src/_how_to_use.md

     `noButton` (optional) - what is written on the "no" button.
 It's needed if you want to show some notification/agreement to the user when he tries to download a document.
+  - `hideOpenAndCloseButtons` - if `true` the document cannot be changed via the user interface.
+  - `hidePrintButton` - hides the print button when `true`.
+  - `hideSaveButton` - hides the save button when `true`.

 There are several static methods and properties: